Document Fraud: How to Detect, Prevent & Protect Your Organisation

 3. Digital Manipulation

-The most common method today.
+The most common method today - and by far the hardest to detect.
 Forgers use image editing software to:

 • Duplicate and insert signatures